tmhew/abap-aws-s3/README.md

 ## Supported S3 Actions

 These are highly opinionated wrappers around the respective S3 actions and by no mean meant to be comprehensive.
-If you have use cases that are not covered by these wrappers, consider implementing your own wrappers by making use of [AWS Signature V4 for ABAP](https://github.com/tmhew/abap-aws-sigv4).
+If you have use cases that are not covered by these wrappers, consider implementing your own wrappers with [AWS Signature V4 for ABAP](https://github.com/tmhew/abap-aws-sigv4).

 | S3 Action | ABAP Object |
 |-----------|-------------|